shanet/Cryptully/docs/index.rst

 2. Launch the executable (no need to install anything).
 3. Select a nickname and connect to the server.
 4. Enter the nickname of the person you want to chat with.
-5. You should now be chatting! (but you should verify the key integrity in the options menu)
+5. You should now be chatting!

 Need more info?
 See the :ref:`using-|project|` page for much more detailed instructions.